 Slug pellets should be used as a last resort if no other rodent control methods are available.
 Fortunately, there are safer bait alternatives that you can use to kill rats on your property, such as:

 These pesticides allow you to target rats without the added risks.
-Slug pellets are effective, but second-hand poisoning can happen when a dead rat is eaten by a pet or wild animal.
+Slug pellets are effective, but second-hand poisoning can happen when a pet or wild animal eats a dead rat.
 You may not immediately realize that this has happened until it’s too late to do anything.

 Even worse, commercial slug pellets are made from the same formulation as dried cat and dog food.
 So, household pets may inadvertently eat slug pellets, mistaking them for food and falling ill or dying.

 Babies and small children are susceptible to poisoning from slug pellets.
 The blue-green color of slug pellets can pique their curiosity and invite them to touch or consume them.
-In light of that, slug pellets are best avoided for rodent control.
+Therefore, slug pellets are best avoided for rodent control.